 WTT-1114 Wind Turbine Mechanical (3 Credits)

 An introduction to the fundamental mechanical principles of wind turbines.
 Focus is on basic function, maintenance, repair, and replacement of wind turbine components.
+This course includes a WIL component.
 Not available for supplemental.
 Not eligible for Prior Learning Assessment.